tacodevelops/tacodevelops/README.md

 Hoping to become the greatest programmer of all time one day, life-long goal.

 # ❗Warning
--What I post here isn't all of my work, just what I want to show to others.<br>
+-What I post here isn't all of my work, just what I want to show to the public.<br>
 -I really like to show stuff, but lots of my projects are just for small groups of my friends, so I like to keep them private, thank you!<br>
 -Add Taco_Developz on Discord if you want deeper work or want a developer to work on something (I can do bots, AI's, websites, apps, and more!)<br>